fahmifj/learn-web-security/08-server-side-request-forgery/02-circumventing-common-ssrf-defenses/README.md

 From [Wikipedia](https://en.wikipedia.org/wiki/URL):
 > A web browser will usually dereference a URL by performing an HTTP request to the specified host, by default on port number 80.
 URLs using the https scheme require that requests and responses be made over a secure connection to the website.

-But then the frag
-- `localhost` one without credential embedded and `stock.weliketoshop.net` with empty credential embedded that act as additional/secondary resource to the `localhost`

 - http://localhost (primary resource)
 - stock.weliketoshop.net:8080/ (secondary resource)